The Breed Report ·German Boxer ·2026

 1What is Boxer cardiomyopathy (ARVC)?

-Boxer cardiomyopathy — formally called arrhythmogenic right ventricular cardiomyopathy (ARVC) — is a genetic heart condition unique to Boxers.
-The heart muscle is replaced by fatty and fibrous tissue, causing irregular heartbeats that can trigger sudden collapse or death without any prior symptoms.
+Boxer cardiomyopathy (ARVC) is a genetic heart condition where muscle is replaced by fatty tissue, causing irregular heartbeats, sudden collapse, or death without warning.
 Diagnosis requires a Holter monitor ($300-$500) and echocardiogram ($400-$800).
 Lifetime management with anti-arrhythmic medication runs $1,000-$3,000/year.
 There is no cure.

 2What is the average Boxer dog lifespan?

-The average Boxer lifespan is 8-10 years, shorter than most breeds their size.
-Cancer is the leading cause of death, claiming roughly 40% of all Boxers.
-Heart disease (ARVC) is the second leading cause and can strike at any age.
-White Boxers tend to have higher rates of deafness and skin cancer.
-Keeping your Boxer lean and monitoring heart health are the two most impactful things you can do for longevity.
+The average Boxer lifespan is 8-10 years.
+Cancer is the leading cause of death (40% of Boxers), followed by heart disease (ARVC) which can strike any age.
+White Boxers have higher rates of deafness and skin cancer.
+Keeping your Boxer lean and monitoring heart health are the two most impactful longevity factors.

 3What are mast cell tumors in Boxers?